Consultation and Installation

 Guidance on The Permeable Surfacing of Front Gardens

-On 1st October 2008 the permitted development rights that allow householders to pave their front garden for hard standing without planning permission changed.
+On 1st October 2008, the permitted development rights that allow householders to pave their front garden for hard standing without planning permission changed.

-Planning permission is now required to lay traditional impermeable driveways that allow uncontrolled run off of rain water from front gardens onto roads, because this can contribute to flooding and polluting of watercourses.
+Planning permission is now required to lay traditional impermeable driveways that allow uncontrolled runoff of rainwater from front gardens onto roads because this can contribute to flooding and polluting of watercourses.

+The new rules will also apply where existing hard standings are being replaced.
 The new rules also apply to hard surfaces exceeding 5 square metres in area.

-Where asphalt and macadam surfaces are required, these can also successfully be laid to comply without the need for planning permission.
+We are pleased to inform you that we are fully trained by Marshalls in the installation of Sustainable Urban Drainage Systems (SUDS).
+Where asphalt and macadam surfaces are required, these can also be successfully laid without the need for planning permission.